 Mix the sugar and butter together, then stir in the flour, cocoa powder, baking powder, and eggs.
-Bake at 180 Celsius for 40 minutes and cover with the chocolate.
-Let the heat of the cake melt the chocolate, then spread it with the back of a spoon.
+Bake at 180 °C for 40 minutes.
+Let the heat of the cake melt the pieces of chocolate, then spread it with the back of a spoon.

 Chop the onion into small pieces and cook in olive oil for a couple of minutes.
 Cut the mushrooms in half, cut the courgette and pepper into small strips (about 5cm long), and add them to the onions.
 Cook them on a moderate heat until everything is soft.
 Meanwhile, drain the kidney beans, heat them in a frying pan until they start to boil, and mash them.
 The results don't look too pretty but don't worry about this (yet)!
 Finally, mix the beans with the vegetable mix and turn the heat down (enough to just keep everything warm).

 Heat the tortillas under the grill until they start to brown, then add a small amount of filling to each one.
 You may wish to add some grated cheddar cheese before wrapping the tortillas and serving.

 Crush the garlic and heat it gently in olive oil for a couple of minutes.
 Add the tomatoes along with a pinch of salt, and cook for about 20 minutes.
 Boil the gnocchi in lightly salted water for three minutes, drain, and mix with the ricotta.
 Finally, stir in the sauce and serve with grated parmesan.